neu-se/CS4530-Spring-2022/tutorials/week5-unit-testing.md

 - `"jest.autoRun": {"watch": false, "onSave": "test-src-file"}` => the extension will trigger test run for the given test or source file upon save.

 An example of changing the extension to run in manual mode is demonstrated below -

 ![Enable Manual Mode](./assets/week5-unit-testing/vscode-jest/disable-auto-run.gif)

+> NOTE - You will only be able to `Run` specific test cases as and when required only when `autoRun` is `off`.
+However, you'll be able to `Debug` any test cases in all available modes.

 ## Debugging Tests
 Once the extension is setup and confirmed to be working, we can now begin debugging the tests.
 You can do so by opening the testing tab from the left sidebar in VSCode to view all the tests present in the current project.